+Jammu is a beautiful city with temples where deities are worshiped, blessings sought, prayers offered, and a generally positive vibe experienced.
+The city flourished and prospered through the Middle Ages, and the town became immensely affluent.
+The land in Jammu is very fertile, and a variety of crops are cultivated that adds to its wealth.
 The medieval age started with the reign of Muslims and Mughals in the 13th century till the late 18th century.
-The first ruler was Shah Mir who managed to take the responsibility of administration in 1339.
-Mughals ruled for almost the next five centuries then, the reign was administered by the Afghan Durrani Empire from 1747 to 1819.
+The first ruler was Shah Mir, who managed to take the responsibility of administration in 1339.
+Mughals ruled for almost the next five centuries.
+Then, the Afghan Durrani Empire administered the reign from 1747 to 1819.

 The Bahu Fort is situated in Jammu and stands tall and immense on the left bank of the Tawi River.
-Moreover, what is quite interesting to know about this city is the fact that the Jammu city is also referred to as the Gateway of Heaven.
-The impeccable beauty of this place is simply out and out amazing offering delightful views to the tourists.
+Moreover, what is quite interesting to know about this city is that the Jammu city is also referred to as the Gateway of Heaven.
+The impeccable beauty of this place leaves visitors awestruck, offering them delightful views.

 Now, this is quite an iconic place to visit with your loved ones.
-The architecture of this place is an elaborate blend of Rajasthani, Mughal as well as European influences.
+The architecture of this place is an elaborate blend of Rajasthani, Mughal, and European influences.

 Shivkhori is situated in the lap of nature and is specifically situated on a hillock in the Udhampur district of Jammu and Kashmir.
-This particular cave has been specifically dedicated to one of the forms of Lord Shiva who is depicted as unborn and invisible.
-Furthermore, this cave also consists of many of the magical places along with the natural impressions which look quite similar to Lord Shiva, Lord Ganesh, and Goddess Parvati.
+This particular cave has been specifically dedicated to one of the forms of Lord Shiva, who is depicted as unborn and invisible.
+Furthermore, this cave also consists of many magical places and natural impressions that look quite similar to Lord Shiva, Lord Ganesh, and Goddess Parvati.

-The Amar Mahal Museum is one of the most historically enchanting places to visit in Jammu.
-It was constructed by the King Raja Amar of Dogra in the year 1890.
-Moreover, another interesting thing to know about this museum is the fact that this was specifically planned by a French architect and is quite similar to the French Chateau with the Indian artisans.
+The Amar Mahal Museum is one of Jammu's most historically enchanting places to visit.
+The King Raja Amar of Dogra constructed it in the year 1890.
+Moreover, another interesting thing to know about this museum is that this was specifically planned by a French architect and is quite similar to the French Chateau with the Indian artisans.

-The Raghunath Temple specifically comprises of a complex of the Hindu shrines.
-And each of these shrines has its own Shikhara.
-It needs to be seen that it is one of the largest temples constructed in North India this was built by Maharaja Gulab Singh along with his son Maharaja Ranbir Singh.
+The Raghunath Temple specifically comprises a complex of Hindu shrines.
+And each of these shrines has its Shikhara.
+It needs to be seen that it is one of the largest temples constructed in North India.
+Maharaja Gulab Singh built this along with his son Maharaja Ranbir Singh.

 This spiritual place is dedicated to an Islamic saint Peer Budhan Ali Shah.
-And hence, this place also attracts a lot of people and devotees from all across the country.
+And hence, this place also attracts many people and devotees from all across the country.

 Deboard at the Jammu Airport (IXJ) and from there take a taxi or a bus to reach your respective destination.
 Jammu Airport is well connected with other Indian cities via good flight network and sees many prominent Indian airlines operating to and fro at a good frequency.